THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 - The Dance-o-mat, where you can plug in your device, pay $2, and it’ll play your music for you (and the rest of Christchurch) to dance to, anything from classical ballet to two-step.

 - Super Street Arcade, where you can stand on the giant game console and save Christchurch from invading aliens.

-- The ChristChurch Cathedral, which was heavily damaged in the earthquake, and is in post-quake limbo.
-An art installation has been put in of a living wall.
+- The Christchurch Cathedral, which was heavily damaged in the earthquake, and is in post-quake limbo.
+An art installation has been installed: a living wall.

 After our quick tour, we headed to Dux Central.
 I had forgotten this at the time – Viki picked the place – but David and I met the owner of the Dux restaurants (there are two) back in Taha’a.
 He’s a sailor, who has a catamaran with some friends and keeps it in Raiatea.
 I had reached out to him when we arrived, but he’s out of town so we couldn’t catch up.